 N-A-T-S NATS NATS NATS!
 WOO!*

-My dad was one of the architects who worked on the stadium.
-Growing up, he worked insane hours and I didn’t see him much.
-Nats Park is one of the few domestic (much less local!) projects he had.
-So, when the new stadium opened, I decided to teach myself baseball how to keep score just to find a way to be in the stadium.
+My dad was one of the architects who worked on Nats Park.
+Growing up, he always worked insane hours and I didn’t get to see him much.
+Nats Park is one of the few domestic/local projects he has had.
+When it opened, I taught myself to keep score to find a way to be in the stadium where he had spent so much time.

-A few years back I ended up working for the Washington Nationals as part of their entertainment team.
+Also, a few years back I started working for the Nats Entertainment Team part time.
 If you’re ever at a game look for me running around the concourse or up on the scoreboard.

 Beaches or mountains?